bdotdub/TriplePlay/README.md

 In your terminal:

-1. Go into the iOS directory: `cd iOS`
+1. Go into the iOS directory: `cd iOS/TriplePlay`
 1. Install Cocoapods: `pod install`
 1. Open project in Xcode: `open TriplePlay.xcworkspace`